lightpoichich/baserow/docs/development/create-a-template.md

 If you for example want to create a content calendar, you might want to create a database named `Content Calendar` that contains three tables names `Pipeline`, `Campaigns` and `Authors`.
-Once you have filled all the tables the way you want, you can proceed to the next step, which is exporting all the data.
+Once you have filled in all the tables in the way you want, you can proceed to the next step, which is exporting the group you just made to then create a template based off it.

 ## Exporting the applications

-It is possible to make an export of all the application that are in the group.
-If a user wants to install a template, then that export is used to import the applications into the desired group.
+It is possible to make an export of all the applications that are in a group.
+When a user installs a template, then that export is used to import the applications into the user's desired group.
 It is only possible to make this export via the command line interface of Baserow.

 Before you can export the application, you first need to figure out what the ID of your group is.
 You will see a list of all your groups when you click on the name of your